-Mr Steele also decided to pass on information to both British and American intelligence officials after concluding that such material should not just be in the hands of political opponents of Mr Trump, who had hired his services, but was a matter of national security for both countries.
+Mr Steele also decided to pass on information to both British and American intelligence officials, after concluding that such material should not just be in the hands of political opponents of President Trump – who had hired his services – but was a matter of national security for both countries.

-It is believed that a colleague of Mr Steele in Washington, Glenn Simpson, a former Wall Street Journal reporter who runs the firm Fusion GPS, felt the same way and, at the end also continued with the Trump case without being paid.
+It is believed that a colleague of Mr Steele in Washington, Glenn Simpson (a former Wall Street Journal reporter who runs the firm Fusion GPS) felt the same way, and at the end also continued working on the Trump case without being paid.

 Mr Steele claimed that the Trump campaign was taking this path because it was aware that the Russians were hacking Democratic Party emails.
 No evidence of this has been made public, but the same day that Mr Trump spoke about Crimea he called on the Kremlin to hack Hillary Clinton’s emails.

 As the election approached, FBI director James Comey made public his bombshell letter saying that Ms Clinton would face another email investigation.
-Two days before that Mr Giuliani, then a part of the Trump team, talked about “a surprise or two you’re going to hear about in the next few days.
-We’ve got a couple of things up our sleeve that should turn things around”.
+Two days before that, Mr Giuliani, then a part of the Trump team, talked about “a surprise or two you’re going to hear about in the next few days”.

 Mr Trump’s surprise election victory came and the Democrat employers of Mr Steele and Mr Johnson no longer needed them.
 But the pair continued with their work, hopeful that the wider investigation into Russian hacking in the US would allow the Trump material to be properly examined.